 More floors...construction gives way to a house

 Today I took a pass through the house when I got home trying to figure out what they did today.
 It took a complete pass through before I realized -- heating vents!
-They put the vent covers over the heating vents throughout the house, which is just one more way the place is starting to look like a house again.

 I think the electrician was here and installed the recessed lighting in the upstairs hallway, but it's possible he did that earlier in the week.
 Because the external fixtures haven't yet been added, it's difficult to tell or remember.
 Electrical is the next big piece.